 So how does one give designer feedback when they don’t know how to do it?

-At design school we’re taught to give constructive feedback to each other, and overtime as a designer I’ve come to understand the difference between someone trying to be rude (which is rare) – to someone who simply doesn’t know how to articulate their distaste for a design.
+At design school we’re taught to give constructive feedback to others, and overtime as a designer I’ve come to understand the difference between someone trying to be rude (which is rare) – to someone who simply doesn’t know how to articulate their distaste for a design.

 Neither one of these offends me anymore.
 So don’t be afraid of hurt feelings, and focus on articulating the vision you have that we’ve not nailed yet.